[iris]

 Clean up branches

-Call branch.kill() on completed forks.
+Call branch.delete() on completed forks.
 Suspended sandboxes still consume quota.

 On this page